learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 to finish.
 A `break` is for priority or anomalous interruption.
 For example, most TV or radio stations have a loop of programming that they run every day.
-But in the case of a special alert bulletin (dramatic weather, emergency, etc.) they can "break" out of their regularly loop.
+But in the case of a special alert bulletin (dramatic weather, emergency, etc.) they can "break" out of their regular loop.
 The `break` statement is like this.

 > **LEARNING NOTE**: In the code below we're using a statement modifier **and**